adkelley/javascript-to-purescript/index.md

 ![series banner](resources/glitched-abstract.jpg)

 > *Note: This is the index to the “Make the Leap from JavaScript to PureScript” tutorial series.
-I’ll be*
-> *publishing a new tutorial approximately once-per-month So come back often, there’s a lot more of this to come!
+> *These tutorial's are code complete, but with the READMEs for 27-29 still pending.
 >

 ## Index